sufka861/scytale-server/README.md

    The mongoStorage class holds the basic methods that every repository will need: find(), create(), count() ...
 6. models - Holds currently the pull request schema and model with validations.
 7. utils - Holds the logging and error handling.<br />
-   7.1 errors - Contains specific error classes that inherit from the generic error class 7.2 loggers - Directing errors to an error log file, and http requests logs to a http log file
+   7.1 errors - Contains specific error classes that inherit from the generic error class<br />
+   7.2 loggers - Directing errors to an error log file, and http requests logs to a http log file
 8. logs - Added automatically, generally would not be uploaded to Git-Hub, but are kept for the sake of seeing the systems functions